How to Replace the Door Seal on a Washing Machine - Hotpoint Published 01/02/2011

 Now this model is a washer/dryer, which means there is a little more to replacing the seal, but it’s not that much more complicated than if it was a straight up washer.

-And now, finally, I just need to remove the two screws that are holding the interlock in place.
+Finally, I just need to remove the 2 screws that are holding the interlock in place.